In this blog post I want to cover the health benefits of turmeric

 A breast cancer study noted that curcumin has several therapeutic benefits including inhibiting cancer cell proliferation.
-Curcumin was used in breast cancer research and scientists concluded that it may have a role in halting cancer cell proliferation.
+Curcumin was used in research and the study concluded it may have a role in halting cell proliferation.

 Another study where turmeric was used as a topical agent in cancer therapy (an ethanol extract of turmeric) found it to provide pain relief in patients with external cancerous lesions.